JuyeonYu/readit/docs/SESSION.md

 This is a contract confirmation step.

 Required Output
-	1. Current Task ID (exactly as written in task.md)
+	1. Current Task ID (exactly as written in task.current.md)
-	2. Completion condition (copied verbatim from task.md)
+	2. Completion condition (copied verbatim)
 	3. Explicit Non-Goals
-(at least 3 concrete things that will NOT be done)
+	•	At least 3 concrete things that will NOT be done
+	4. Files allowed to be modified
+	•	If unknown: To be determined during implementation
-	4. Blocking questions
+	5. Blocking questions
 	•	If none: No questions

 Forbidden